Enhancing the statistical evaluation of earthquake forecasts -- An application to Italy: Introduction

 The models issue forecasts at 00:00 on each day and immediately after M3.5+ earthquakes.
 We do not consider the latter (intra-day) runs and thus obtain an equally spaced sequence of forecasts in time.
 A crucial benefit of the expected counts format is that forecasts can be aggregated spatially,\footnote{The aggregation is simply by summation.
 For example, the expected count for the entire CSEP testing region equals the sum of the expected counts for the 8993 grid cells.
-In contrast, full-distribution forecasts do not allow for linear nor other straightforward types of aggregation from bins.} as visualized in Figure~\ref{fig:forecasts}, where at top we plot spatially aggregated forecasts.
+In contrast, full-distribution forecasts do not allow for linear nor other straightforward types of aggregation from bins.} as visualized in the top panel of Figure~\ref{fig:forecasts}.
 We see that the models vary in several dimensions.
 The respective forecasts have different background levels (top, bottom) and feature distinct spatial smoothness (bottom), though they are strongly correlated with each other.
 In the next two sections we focus on terminology and theoretical concepts, but also provide extensive analyses and demonstrations based on these forecasts.